 Along the trail at the Goldsborough Street crossing, there’s the Pennsylvania Railroad Station, built in 1904.
 It’s now a visitors center and museum run by the Easton Historical Society, specializing in the history of all things local.

-Easton is actually a central starting point for many Talbot County cycling routes on the wide shoulders of the state’s highways.
-The country tourism bureau has put together maps showing the different routes near the Chesapeake Bay, through farmland, along historic routes and even one highlighting Maryland’s “state sport” of jousting.
+Easton is a central starting point for many Talbot County cycling routes on the wide shoulders of the state’s highways.
+The country tourism bureau has put together maps showing the different routes near the Chesapeake Bay, through farmland, along historic routes, and even one highlighting Maryland’s “state sport” of jousting.

 Easton is Home of Frederick Douglass